sodapopcan/haskell/README.md

 Log
 ---

+### Feb 8, 2018
+Decided to keep going through LAYH good anyway, but going to be aware of the the points pointed out int [this](http://bitemyapp.com/posts/2014-12-31-functional-education.html) blog post.
+I would like to at least finish the second chapter on types and maybe go on to the next chapter on functions.
+Basically I might want to stop when it starts talking about foreign concepts?
+Currying is not a foreign concept but mondois and monads are.
+All I know is that they are a way of dealing with state

 ### Feb 6, 2018
 After re-watching a Chris Allan video I'd watched a couple of years ago and